 Balisong is a story about Finlay Richards.
 A name that everyone at school knows.
 An average 15 year old boy who just wants to be seen.
 But you won’t see Finn.
 You won’t ever meet him.

 Balisong is a play written for schools as part of the No Knives Better Lives Programme promoting positive and active citizenship among young people when they become aware of a pupil carrying a knife.
-It is currently touring 64 schools across the Central Belt from September to November 2017 and will be seen by 12,000 school pupils.
+It toured 58 schools across 17 local authorities, shown to over 12,000 people between September and November 2017.

 On October 11th, the Scottish Justice Secretary, Michael Matheson, attended a performance of Balisong at Ardrossan Academy and said, “Some young people previously indicated they would not tell anyone if someone they knew was in possession of a knife.
 What I witnessed, and what I’m told is taking place in other schools, is the instant behaviour change Balisong delivers.”